sergmiller/junction2023/README.md

 scp -r build junction2023:/opt/new_build
 ```

-And then oN the server:
+And then on the server:
 ```bash
 rm -rf /opt/11aibuild && mv /opt/new_build /opt/11aibuild
 ```